defenseunicorns/leapfrogai-backend-text-embeddings/README.md

 The default model that comes with this backend in this repository's officially released images is a [Instructor-XL](https://huggingface.co/hkunlp/instructor-xl).

-Other Instructor-based model sizes and variants can be loaded into this backend by modifying the model repository named in the `scripts/model_download.py` prior to image creation or Makefile command execution.
+Other Instructor-based model sizes and variants can be loaded into this backend by modifying or supplying the arguments named in the [model_download.py](./scripts/model_download.py) prior to image creation or Makefile command execution.

 ### Run Locally